-Give in to temptation because resistance is futile.
+Give in to temptation because resistance is futile when it comes to the city's best burnt cheesecakes.

 Ah, the Basque burnt cheesecake.
 When it’s baked to perfection, each slice is a mix of rich creaminess and gooey goodness.
 You just can’t stop at one!
 These scorched babies may not be the prettiest treats to emerge from an oven, but don’t judge ‘em by their look.
+Move aside, brownies, cookies and regular ol’ cakes.
 If your sweet tooth has been begging you to feed it, hop on the express train to scrumptious city.
 Or butter up your loved ones with these amazing burnt cheesecakes.

 TXA Pintxo Bar

 Singapore’s first pintxo bar specialises in bite-sized nibbles and great small plates.
 Best of all, you can end your Basque meal on a sweet note with three variations of the burnt cheesecake.
-Pandan, matcha or Earl Grey ($8.50) – take your pick.
+Original, matcha or Earl Grey ($9.50) – take your pick.
 Or have ‘em all.
 No one’s judging.

 TXA Pintxo Bar, available online, The Alkaff Mansion, 10 Telok Blangah Green, Singapore 109178